 The next day, we skied at Mount Ashwabay, named for the three Chequamegon Bay towns of Ashland, Washburn and Bayfield.

 Now owned by a non-profit coalition, it's the little ski hill that could, with 14 alpine runs, 35 kilometers of cross-country trails, a cozy chalet with two stone fireplaces and a heap of small-town friendliness.

 "Your cross-country pass includes the T-bar, though we'll give you a ride up on a snowmobile if you want,'' said Cliff Grand, one of the locals who raised money to save the hill, also the summer home of Big Top Chautauqua.
 "Want to go up now and check it out?''

 Children head down the hill at Mount Ashwabay.

 Eventually, we found ourselves at the top of the alpine hill, where we drank in the panoramic view of Chequamegon Bay.
 All weekend, we'd seen nothing but beauty.

 "It'd be fun to live here,'' Torsten said.
 "We sure could get a lot of skiing in.''

 On the Bayfield Peninsula, everyone wants to be a local.

 Cross-country skiing: Mount Valhalla, eight miles from Washburn on County Road C, has 20 kilometers of trails and a lodge where skiers and sledders build their own fires.

-The Valkyrie Trail is groomed for striding and the Teuton Trail for striding and skating. $5 parking fee.
+The Valkyrie Trail is groomed for striding and the Teuton Trail for striding and skating.
+There's a fee for parking.